Iron Dextran Complex

 - If you have an allergy to iron dextran or any other part of iron dextran complex.

-- If you have any of these health problems: Anemia from a cause other than low iron stores or too much iron in your body.
+- If you have any of these health problems: Too much iron in your body or anemia from a cause other than low iron.

 - If you have an infection in the kidney.